How to Prevent Pulling and Tugging While Shaving

 Testing the shaving razor to ensure it glides smoothly and did not cause any discomfort

-• Better preparation is key; make sure you cleanse and warm up your face before shaving.
+• Better preparation is key; please cleanse and warm your face before shaving.

 • The wetter your face, the less tugging and pulling you will likely experience.